Futurama: Bender's Big Score: Production

 In February 2007, Futurama co-creator Matt Groening addressed speculation as to whether Futurama had been revived in episodic or feature film form, explaining that the crew is "writing them as movies and then we're going to chop them up, reconfigure them, write new material and try to make them work as separate episodes".
 A preview of the film was shown at Comic-Con 2007.
 It was also reported at Comic-Con that once the movie is "chopped up" it will be reconfigured into four episodes that will be broadcast on Comedy Central on March 23, 2008.
 The same will be done with the succeeding three movies, creating a sixteen-episode fifth season.
 The voice recording finished on July 3, 2007.
 An official trailer was released on October 10, 2007.

 Music

-In addition to background musical scoring for the movie, Christopher Tyng provided two original "movie musical" style songs for the characters to sing in context in Bender's Big Score.
+In addition to the background musical score, the movie contains two original "movie musical" style songs by Ken Keeler that the characters perform in context.
 The song "I May As Well Jump" (also referred to as "Street Song") exposited the dissatisfaction of most of the characters with the ways their lives were progressing at that point in the plotline, except for Lars and Leela, who were contrastingly delighted to announce their happiness and their upcoming marriage.
 The song "This Trinity's Goin' to War" (also referred to as "This Toyshop's Goin' to War") exposited the plans of Robot Santa, Chanukah Zombie, and Kwanzaa-bot to provide military support to assist in the liberation of Earth.
 The movie also contains a cover of Scott Walker's "30 Century Man" performed by The Jigsaw Seen.